ElysMaldov/kalachakra-todo-react-reyhan/README.md

 - [X] Mark Todo as Done / Undone
 - [X] Update Todo
 - [X] Delete Todo
+- [X] Dark mode

 ## Features

-### React + Tailwind v4
+### React + Tailwind v4 + Dark Mode

 I use React and Tailwind v4 with custom themes from the Figma file to create custom UIs.
+Dark mode is implemented using Tailwind and having 2 different colors for each CSS variables based on the `.dark` class.

 ### Zod + React Hook Form